d-ries/linux-essentials/02_installation/99_assignments.md

 ## Task 5 - Explore the Desktop Environment
 In the Ubuntu desktop machine, try to execute the following subtasks:
 - Change the wallpaper
 - Create a new text file with the tool "Text Editor" (=gedit) and try to save it in your documents folder.
+- Check with the file explorer (Files) if the file exists.
+- Delete the file and empty the trash.
-- Pin the Terminal -application to the Dock (=launcher).
+- Pin (=Favorite) the Terminal -application to the Dock (=launcher).
 - Surf to the school website.
 - Install Chromium
 - Install wps-office